Esri/arcgis-maps-sdk-dotnet-toolkit/README.md

 - ChallengeHandler: Displays SignInForm when accessing secure ArcGIS resources, as well as helper classes for storing credentials in Windows' credentials cache.
 - SymbolDisplay: Renders a symbol in a control.
 - TableOfContents: Creates a tree-view of the entire map document.
 Optionally displays legend information for the layers.
+- TimeSlider: Allows interactively defining a temporal range (i.e. time extent) and animating time moving forward or backward.
+Can be used to manipulate the time extent in a MapView or SceneView.

 ## Feature availability by platform/API